sergey-dryabzhinsky/dedupsqlfs/README.md

 ### Limitations

-In the current implementation a file's content DON'T needs to fit in a [cStringIO](http://docs.python.org/library/stringio.html#module-cStringIO) instance, which limits the maximum file size to your free RAM.
-But sometimes you need to tune caching timeouts to drop caches more friquently, on massive reads.
+In the current implementation a file's content DON'T needs to fit in a [cStringIO](http://docs.python.org/library/stringio.html#module-cStringIO) instance, which limited the maximum file size to your free RAM.
+But sometimes you need to tune caching timeouts to drop caches more friquently, on massive reads for example.

 There is limit of SQLite database size: about 4 TB with default settings of `pages_count` (2**30) * `page_size` (4096).
  And `page_size` can be set up to 64kB, so database file theoreticaly limited by 140 TB.